HoshinoHideki/Mappie/README.md

 This little project is something I've made a couple of years ago to help with my manga translator's tasks.

-Its direct purpose is to quickly enumerate speech bubbles on a miltiple consequent manga\comic book pages.
+Its direct purpose is to quickly enumerate speech bubbles or other text areas on a miltiple consequent manga\comic book pages.

-The program asks you to point it to a picture file in a folder of pictures, then makes a list of all pictures in this folder, and then feeds these pictures to an imprompu visual "editor", one by one.
+The program asks you to point it to a picture file in a folder of pictures, then creates a list of all pictures in this folder, and then feeds these pictures to an imprompu visual "editor", one by one.

-(Strictly speaking, the program just makes a list of all files with the same last 4 symbols in the filename, e.g. the extension.)
+(Strictly speaking, the program just makes a list of all files with the same last 4 symbols in the filename, i.e. the extension.)

-The "editor" then makes a small white circle with a number in it, at a specific place where you press a left mouse button.
+The "editor" then makes small white circles with numbers in it, at specific places on a picture where you press the left mouse button.

-The number inside a circle starts with "1", then the next circle continues with "2", the one after it goes with "3", etc.
+The number inside the circle starts with "1", then the next circle continues with "2", the one after it goes with "3", etc.

-Once you're done with placing the circles, by pressing the "enter" button, the script then saves the image inside a new folder created inside the folder that has your images, with all marks you've made.
-This way, you can still have both intact "raw" images and new "Edited" images separately.
+Once you're done with placing circles, press the "enter" butto and the script will save the image file inside a new folder created inside the current folder, with all marks you've made.
+This way, you can still have both the intact "raw" images and the new "Edited" images separately.

-The script also resizes the input image to a reasonable size (so as to fit my own screen) and saves them scaled-down, in jpg.
+The script also resizes the input image to a reasonable size (so as to fit my own screen) and saves them scaled-down, in .jpg.

-There's also functionality for undoing the circle (backspace button), going back to a certain number (only 1-9, with the corresponding keyboard keys), and for aborting the script altogether (esc.)
+There's also functionality for undoing the circles (backspace button), going back to a certain number (only 1-9, with the corresponding keyboard keys), and for aborting the script altogether (esc.)

 The command line window also works as a feedback device, helping the user to track what file is currently being worked on and what action was performed last.